contentful/slash-developers/docs/ruby/tutorials/using-contentful-bootstrap-for-keeping-up-with-your-spaces.md

 Now that your content has been created, your tokens ready to use and saved into `~/.contentfulrc`, we can start consuming it.

-But first, let's disect the contents of `~/.contentfulrc`
+But first, let's dissect the contents of `~/.contentfulrc`

 ~~~ ini
 [global]